- What is prostate cancer?

 What are the signs and symptoms of prostate cancer?

 Other diseases can also cause many of these same symptoms.
-It is important to tell your doctor about any of them so that the cause can be determined and treated, if needed.
+For example, trouble passing urine is much more often caused by benign prostatic hyperplasia (BPH) than cancer.
+Still, it is important to tell your doctor if you have any of these problems so that the cause can be found and treated, if needed.